UF-Carpentry/website/_pages/awards.md

 * Whether the applicant has been funded before (new awardees will be preferred)
 * Applicant’s statement on the importance of the event to their professional development
 * Likelihood that the applicant will be able to find funding for all travel costs either through this award or in combination with other funds
-* Prior contributions to the Carpentry Club such as teaching, meeting attendance, and board service
+* Prior contributions to the Carpentries Club such as teaching, meeting attendance, and board service

 Awardees must have the unanimous support of the members of the committee.
 If no application received unanimous support, no awards will be made that application period.